lansingcodes/www/.github/CONTRIBUTING.md

 as soon as we can.

-If you want to use a different Firebase database on your computer or want to do more advanced things with your project, you may find the following sections helpful.
+If you want to use a different Firebase database on your computer or want to do more advanced things with your project, you may find the sections that follow to be helpful.

 We hope you enjoy working with our code!